 Declare your compliance

 You’ll need to let The Pensions Regulator know that you have a compliant workplace pension scheme in place.
-To do this, you’ll have to complete a declaration of compliance within five months of your staging date or duties start date.
-This can be completed by you or on your behalf by a financial adviser, for instance.
+To do this, you’ll have to complete a declaration of compliance within five months of your duties start date.
+You or someone on your behalf – like a financial adviser – can complete this.

 If you don’t complete a declaration of compliance, The Pensions Regulator won’t consider your auto enrolment duties to be fulfilled, and you could be fined.